spark-mv/cdn/install.md

 # 5. Deploy to production

-When you are satisfied with local testing, you can gradually enable HolaCDN for real users in production.
-Login to [your HolaCDN account] (http://www.holacdn.com/cp) and go to the configuration section.
-In the 'gen' zone, use the granular controls to enable Hola on different platforms/browsers.
+When you are satisfied with local testing, you can gradually enable statsitics collection for real users in production.

+Login to [your HolaCDN account] (http://www.holacdn.com/cp) and go to the 'configuration' section.
+In the 'gen' zone, click 'New rule' and define one or more rule to define how HolaCDN is enabled on different platforms/browsers.
 For example:

 For example: